 - The Customs and Border Protection service (CBP): They are directly responsible for keeping the national borders completely secure.

 o Department of homeland securityAll of the above three agencies operate under the umbrella of the Department of Homeland Security (DHS).
 This department came into existence after the infamous terror attacks of 9/11.
 IT was the single largest reorganization of different federal departments in over half a century.
 The core purpose was to streamline the security of all US territory from outside attacks.
 This is why all immigration and neutralization services of foreigners, (including those people who are desirous of attaining a permanent legal residency status), have to be effectively vetted by this department, before their applications can be processed further, in any way even with the help of Immigration services Kissimmee.

+o Visa requirementsAs a general rule, almost all the people who want to visit the US (for whatever work, emergency or recreational purpose they may have) from their foreign countries have to obtain permission so as to be able to enter the United States territory.
+This permission is typically granted through a visa approval process.
 Such visas are usually available for two different purposes.
 Full-fledged immigrant specific visas that may be granted only to those people who are more interested to stay in the country and also become gainfully employed here.
 Most of these visas are limited by country specific quotas.
 While on the other hand, many non-immigrant visas are granted to foreign nationals for a wide variety of reasons such as the different types of visas that are granted to students, tourists, and business people or just about anyone who may be in the country on a temporary basis only.

+o Non-visa visiting privilegesAt the other end of the spectrum are those citizens of certain highly developed countries that have been declared to be both politically as well as economically stable by the U.S. government.
+The nationals of such nation states are usually allowed to visit for up to a period of three months even without obtaining a visa, prior to a visit.
 This system is referred to as a ‘visa waiver program,’ and essentially expedites the system so as to be able to help those people who would come to the US for a vacation.
 However, a point to be noted here, is that those foreign citizens who are allowed visa free entry are not eligible to work (n terms of remuneration for services rendered), enrol and subsequently attend an institution of learning (such as a school or college), or for that matter apply for legal permanent status.
 This visa waiver program is, as of now, available to the nationals of 37 countries, but their number changes as per the social and political conditions of both the US as well as these countries, and as such the waiver program can be summarily ended in one nation, only to be allowed for another one.